 The 4-Year-Old rum is a white rum from Nicaragua.
 Aged without any additional sugar, it’s light-bodied and perfect for cocktails.
 It has a sweet aroma of almonds and vanilla with notes of white chocolate and orange on the palate.

-Fairtrade certified, it’s a bottle with extreme purity that’s a great “go-to” white rum.
-It’s typically used in Daiquiris and has an excellent flavour for its price.
+Fairtrade certified it’s a bottle with extreme purity that’s a great “go-to” white rum.
+It’s typically used in Daiquiris and has an excellent flavor for its price.

 Best budget rum: Flor de Caña 4 Year Old Rum Extra Seco